SMS Wolf (1860)

 SMS Wolf was a steam gunboat of the built for the Prussian Navy in the late 1850s and early 1860s.
 The ship was ordered as part of a program to strengthen Prussia's coastal defense forces, then oriented against neighboring Denmark.
-She was armed with a battery of three guns.
+She was the last of a class of fifteen ships.
+Wolf was armed with a battery of three guns.
 The ship saw very little activity during her career.
 She was activated during the three wars of German unification: the Second Schleswig War against Denmark in 1864. the Austro-Prussian War in 1866, and the Franco-Prussian War in 1870.
 She participated in a minor skirmish against Danish forces in the first conflict, and then took part in operations against the Kingdom of Hanover during the Austro-Prussian War.
 She saw no action during the war with France.
 Wolf remained in service until mid-1873; she was struck from the naval register in 1875, used as a storage hulk for nearly a decade, before being sunk as a target ship for torpedo tests in 1884.
 The wreck was then raised and scrapped.